Collaborative Class Scheduling (CCS)

-The Electronic Course Scheduling (ECS) allows schedulers to schedule and update courses for a current term and future terms.
-ECS Functional Help is available.
+The Collaborative Class Scheduling (CCS) allows schedulers to schedule and update courses for a current term and future terms.
+CCS Functional Help is available.
 Below is information regarding the Class Schedule Production and special room characteristics.

-- Print the Class Schedule Summary report available in UM Reports as a starting point.
+- Print the Class Schedule Summary report available in UM Reports of the MyU Reporting Center as a starting point.

 - Work with your faculty and instructors to obtain updated information for the term.

-- Update the information using the ECS pages in PeopleSoft.
+- Update the information using the CCS pages in PeopleSoft.